arnabs542/interviewpractice/dynamic-programming/interleaving-string.md

     if not s2:
         return s1 == s3

     dp = [[False] * ((len(s2)) + 1) for _ in range(len(s1)+1)]

     for i in range(len(dp)):
         for j in range(len(dp[0])):
             if i == j == 0:
                 dp[i][j] = True
             else:
                 dp[i][j] = ((s3[i+j-1] == s2[j-1]) and dp[i][j-1]) or ((s3[i+j-1] == s1[i-1]) and dp[i-1][j])

     return dp[-1][-1]
 ```

+The key to the dynamic programming solution is the realization that